How to be romantic on a budget

 Mixtapes can be really really special and something people treasure for years

-Buying a Valentine’s card for someone that thousands of other people have also bought can be romantic I guess (*sceptical face*) but isn’t it better to give someone something that no-one else will get?
-So make your own!
+If it’s Valentine’s or an anniversary then buying a Valentine’s card for someone that thousands of other people have also bought can be romantic I guess (*sceptical face*) but isn’t it better to give someone something that no-one else will get?

 If you’ve got a computer you could make your own graphic.
 All the graphics and illustrations on this site are done by me, I’m no illustrator or designer but I just have a go.
 The more you practise the better you get.
 I work in Inkscape, which is a totally free open source, legal, program similar to Adobe Illustrator.
 I love it as it’s so simple.
 You can draw your own images or paste images that you find online and do something with them (very simple idea – get a picture of Eros and write a message around it).
 Use fonts creatively (download a cool font at dafont).
 Use different colours and shapes.
 The great thing about using a program like this is that you can always hit the back button if it goes wrong.
 The great thing about graphics is that you can email it or paste it on their facebook wall.

 If you’re more of a craft paper and pritt stick person then make your own actual card.
 Collages rock.
 Find images that your Valentine is into and cut them up.
 Cut quotes or headlines out of magazines or newspapers that have some relevance to you or your Valentine.
 Collage not your thing?
 Try making a pop up heart card.
 There are loads of vids on youtube about how to do this.

 Or if this sounds a bit much you could buy a crap generic card and and change it up.
 Print something on top of it, or cut old ones up and use them in a collage.

 Roses are red, this poem is crap